How to Install a CentOS 7.3 Minimal Server - Page 2

 Enter a secure password of your choice and press Done

-Next I will create user, as in my case I used the Full name "Administrator" and Username "administrator", check the option Require the password to use this account and then press Done.
-Off-course you can use any value as per your choice.
+Next, I will create a non-root user, as in my case I used the Full name "Howtoforge" and Username "howtoforge", check the option Require the password to use this account and then press Done.
+Off-course you should use a username and password of your choice.

-Press Finish.Have patience and wait for the completion of the setup.
+Press Done.Have patience and wait for the completion of the setup.

 After completion of the installation, it will ask to reboot the server, just press Finish configuration.